 Secure Deletion

 All these mechanisms only mark the data as being deleted such that the space is available to be reused in the future – they do not actually delete the data itself and it could be recovered by data recovery tools.

 The mechanisms outlined in the Asset Management standard are suitable for secure deletion and should be followed for University owned computers, storage devices or media.
-Please also note that the BYOD Standard regarding University data on Bring-Your-Own-Device devices also requires that the Asset Management standard be followed when the device is no longer needed.
-The BYOD standard can also be found from the Information Security Minimum and Required Reading page.
+Please also note that the BYOD (Bring Your Own Device) standard regarding University data on your own devices also requires that the Asset Management standard be followed when the device is no longer needed.
+The BYOD standard can also be found from the Information Security recommended reading page.

-For your personal storage devices or media we would recommend that – at a minimum – you should:
+For your personal storage devices or media we would recommend that – at a minimum – you should do the following:

-• For HDDs or other magnetic media use a secure deletion tool to overwrite all the data on the device or media, ideally with multiple passes
+• For HDDs (Hard Disk Drives) or other magnetic media use a secure deletion tool to overwrite all the data on the device or media, ideally with multiple passes, even if encrypted.

-• For SSDs or flash drives if the manufacturer of the device provides a secure deletion tool specifically for that hardware, then use that to securely delete all the data on the device.
+• For unencrypted SSDs (Solid State Drives) or flash drives if the manufacturer of the device provides a secure deletion tool specifically for that hardware, then use that to securely delete all the data on the device.
 Generic secure deletion tools may not completely remove all data, and without a specific tool destruction of the drive would be the most secure option.

-Further information from the UK Government can be found on the National Cyber Security Centre website
+Further information from the UK Government can be found on the NCSC (National Cyber Security Centre) website.

+Secure Deletion